KarthikeyaThotak/Python-Farmington-assistant/README.md

 # For Installing PyAudio
 ## Linux
-  Use this command to install ``sudo apt-get install -y python-pydub``
+  Use this command to install ``sudo apt-get install -y python3-pydub``